Service Accounts, authentication and authorization

-- Where to authenticate clients, Gateway or Kafka
+- where to authenticate clients: Gateway or Kafka

-- Which authentication methods to use
+- which authentication method to use

-- How and where to manage service account ACLs
+- how and where to manage Service Account ACLs

-Local and External Service Accounts
+Local and external Service Accounts

 In Gateway, you can define two types of Service Accounts: